Data Subjects' Rights

 By Hugo Ribeiro, Certified Accountant · Member of the Order of Certified Accountants · HVR Business Consulting

-Introduction The General Data Protection Regulation (GDPR) has significantly changed how companies and organizations in Portugal and the European Union must handle personal data.
+The General Data Protection Regulation (GDPR) has significantly changed how companies and organizations in Portugal and the European Union must handle personal data.
 One of the pillars of the GDPR is the rights of data subjects, aimed at ensuring transparency and control for individuals over their personal information.
-Right of Access The right of access allows data subjects to obtain confirmation of whether their personal data is being processed and, if so, access that data and obtain additional information.
-This right is enshrined in Article 15 of the GDPR.
-For instance, a custo…

 Key Takeaways